Why Do I Feel Like Hugging Myself? Self-Hug Meaning & Body Signals

 Why do I hug myself without realizing it?

-You may hug yourself without realizing it because the body sometimes reaches for comfort before the mind has fully explained what feels heavy internally.
+You may hug yourself without realizing it because the gesture can appear as an instinctive or default body position when the body wants comfort, privacy, containment, or steadiness before the mind has fully named what is happening.

 Can self hugs help emotional overwhelm?